Introduction to APA Citation Style (January 30 and March 14, )

 Concepts important to higher education will be covered in this workshop, including Fair Use, the Public Domain, Creative Commons licensing, and Open Access.
 Common scenarios will be presented, along with choices for practical solutions.
 There will be some time for Q&A, so bring your questions.

-How to do a Literature Review (September 25 and November 14)
+How to do a Literature Review (February 6)

 Literature reviews are completed for many purposes: papers, articles, grants, theses, dissertations, etc. This session will explain and show steps and resources for developing, managing, and completing a traditional literature review.